Materials @ apl

 - Every summer the library offers a free summer reading program for adults and children.
 This program encourages reading during the students long summer break and offers all ages the chance to attend great programming and win prizes.
 There is a different theme every year and the program is open to all ages.
 Be sure to ask about this year’s program!

-4. Phone and walk-in reference helpThe Information Desk is staffed with Librarians and Reference Assistants during open hours to help you with your information needs.
+4. Phone and walk-in reference helpThe Reference Desk is staffed with Librarians and Reference Assistants during open hours to help you with your information needs.
 If you are looking for a book, magazine, DVD, music CD, or just need to know where to start, stop by and ask for assistance.
-The Information Desk can also place items on hold, help find research material, assist in downloading library eBooks, or help with general questions about your electronic device.
-The Information Desk has access to multiple online databases and other materials to assist you with your information and research needs.
+The Reference Desk can also place items on hold, help find research material, assist in downloading library eBooks, or help with general questions about your electronic device.
+The Reference Desk has access to multiple online databases and other materials to assist you with your information and research needs.

-Contact the Information Desk using any of the folowing:
+Contact the Reference Desk using any of the folowing:

-o Come in-person to the Alpha Park Public Library Information Desk
+o Come in-person to the Alpha Park Public Library Reference Desk

 o Telephone the Library at (309) 697-3822 x13